-"There are two schools of thought when it comes to managing your company's Google Ads," said Daniel Digiaimo, CEO of Baker Street Funding.
-"You can either hire outside firms to manage your ads for you, or have someone in-house that does it full time.
-We choose to keep it in-house for a few reasons.
-Our business has a high PPC rate and is constantly changing.
-We have someone monitoring our clicks, our pricing and the amount of leads that come into our firm, all in real time.
+Digiaimo says his company chose to keep ad management in-house for several reasons.
+“Our business has a high PPC [pay-per-click] rate and is constantly changing.
+We have someone monitoring our clicks, our pricing, and the amount of leads that come into our firm, all in real time.
 In my business, we average around 10 clicks a day, with maybe two of those clicks being viable customers.”

-Kurtz explained how easy the conversion tracking is in Google Ads. "[It] is a great way to track your return on investment.
-Google Ads Manager will allow you to enter specific details when setting up conversion tracking, like lead worth.
+“[It] is a great way to track your return on investment,” she said.
+“Google [Ad Manager] will allow you to enter specific details when setting up conversion tracking, like lead worth.
 Thanks to that information, once you start generating leads, it can project about just how much profit you can expect to earn from the ads.”